geoserver/geoserver-history/src/release/README.txt

   http://jira.codehaus.org/browse/GEOS/fixforversion/14786

-This release is based on Geotools 2.5.4.
+This release is based on GeoTools 2.5.4.

 GeoServer 1.7.2 (January 19, 2008)
 ---------------------------------